Gene Ubriaco

 Eugene Stephen Ubriaco (born December 26, 1937) is a Canadian professional ice hockey executive and former player.
 He is currently the Director of Hockey Operations for the Chicago Wolves of the American Hockey League (AHL).
 As a player, Ubriaco played three seasons with the Pittsburgh Penguins, Oakland Seals, and Chicago Black Hawks in the National Hockey League.
-In 1970, he returned to school to become a coach, which led to his returning to the NHL as the coach of the Pittsburgh Penguins in 1988.
+In 1970, he returned to school to become a coach, which led to his return to the NHL as the coach of the Pittsburgh Penguins in 1988.
 He later moved to the Chicago Wolves as coach in 1994 and has remained with the organization ever since.

 Personal

 Ubriaco was born in Sault Ste.
 Marie, Ontario.
 Ubriaco and his wife Nella were married in 1962.
 They have a daughter Francine and a son Gene and live in the Chicago area.
 Ubriaco is a part-owner of Ubriaco's Take Home Italian Eatery and Ubriaco's Eatery and Pizzeria in Sault Ste.
 Marie with his daughter Francine and her husband Chuck Gassi.